frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

 - `DeviceTypeTargets` is a list of named device types, and per name the name of the runtime/target to use.
 The name can be anything except *Virtual nanoDevice*.
 The target can be a single name or an array.
 - `DeviceTypes` is a list of device types the project is designed to be deployed to.
 The name *Virtual nanoDevice* refers the the Virtual nanoDevice, all other names must have been defined in *DeviceTypeTargets*.
 - `Platforms` is a list of platforms the project is designed to be deployed to.
 This is shorthand to select all devices that match the specified platform.
 If *FirmwareArchivePath* is specified, the list is limited to all devices for which firmware is present in the archive.
-- `Devices` is a list of specific devices identified by their system serial number or module serial number and the firmware that is (or should be used) for the device.
+- `Devices` is a list of specific devices identified by their system serial number or module serial number.
+The value is either  the firmware that is (or should be used) for the device, or a combination of the firmware name and a device name that can be used in user interfaces and in logging.
 - `ReservedSerialPorts` are used to limit the serial ports used in the discovery of real hardware nanoDevices.
 In the discovery process .NET nanoFramework software tries to communicate via the serial port, and some devices do not appreciate that.
 If you only have a few of these devices, you can add their serial port to the `ReservedSerialPorts` array as these are excluded from the discovery of real hardware nanoDevices.

 A path to a directory or file can be specified relative to the directory the `nano.devices.json` file resides in.
 It can also be an absolute path, and the path may contain environment variables like `%USERPROFILE%`.
 Instead of a `\` a '/' may be used.
 So `../.nanoFramework/Firmware`, `c:\ProgramData\nanoFramework\Firmware` and `%USERPROFILE%/.nanoFramework/Firmware` are all valid paths.